Links on Android Authority may earn us a commission. Learn more.

 A: In theory, you can have as many Roku apps on your account as you want.
 In practice, if you have a lot, you may sometimes see channels take time to load since your device has a limited amount of storage space.

 Q: Do Roku channels get removed after they launch?

-A: A few major Roku apps are no longer available to download from the channel store.
-That includes the official Twitch app, and more recently YouTube TV.
-Roku also stated that the main YouTube app might not be available for new users in December 2021.
+A: This does happen on occasion.
+For example, the official Twitch Roku channel was removed years ago.
+More recently, the Spectrum TV and YouTube TV channels were removed for new Roku users for several months before they were both put back in place.
 If you happen to have a removed Roku channel still installed, keep it there.
 If you delete it from your account, you won’t be able to download it again.